livingcomputermuseum/ContrAlto/Contralto/readme.txt

 If you have a trackpad or other pointing device, using the middle mouse button may be more complicated.
-See what configuration options your operating system and/or drivers provides you for mapping mouse buttons.
+See what configuration options your operating system and/or drivers provide you for mapping mouse buttons.

 3.1.2 Keyboard